Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data

 Note that this structure parallels the residual connections used in deep neural networks~\citep{he2016deep}.
 Thus, in addition to encoding the physical inductive bias of differential dynamics, it is also expected to simplify the training of our relatively complex, inhomogeneous architecture.

-This conditional distribution defines the critic for an InfoNCE estimator of the mutual information $I(Z_X; Z_Y)$ between past and future latents, with the residual structure $z_x + \mu_\delta(z_x)$ entering through the critic.
+This conditional distribution defines the critic for an InfoNCE estimator of the mutual information $I(Z_X; Z_Y)$ between past and future latents, with the residual structure $z_x + \mu_\delta(z_x)$ entering via the critic.
 This is the quantity we want to maximize.
-For a pair of observations $(i,j)$, the critic is the log-likelihood of the future latent of the $j$th datum given the past latent of the $i$th datum, i.e.,
+For a pair of observations $(i,j)$, the critic is the log-likelihood of the future latent of the $j$th datum given the past latent of the $i$th one, i.e.,

 where $z_{y,i}^{\text{pred}} = z_{x,i} + \mu_\delta(z_{x,i})$ and $d$ indexes latent dimensions.
 Overall, the latent predictive information estimator is then